CONCURRENCY aggregate in a query allows you to visualize how many spans are running at a given time.

 This visualization can be useful to understand how much work a single resource is doing, or to understand the degree of overlap between independent traces.

-The dataset must have a Span duration field set in the definitions table.
-All tracing datasets have a span duration field set.
+The dataset must have a Span Duration field set in Dataset Definitions.
+All tracing datasets have a Span Duration field set.